-Written Submissions: The written submissions (i.e., Assignments 1, 2, and 3)have a built-in three-day grace period, which aligns with the Faculty of Arts and Science's policy for Academic Considerations.
+Written Submissions: The written submissions have a built-in three-day grace period, which aligns with the Faculty of Arts and Science's policy for Academic Considerations.
 If you have extenuating circumstances when a submission is due, and these circumstances will last up to three (3) days, you can use the grace period without applying for formal Academic Considerations through the Portal.
 The grace period is automatically applied to papers submitted up to three (3) days late.
 However, if your circumstances will last more than three (3) days and you have documentation, please use the Academic Considerations Portal.

-Discussions and Quizzes: Unlike the written submissions, the discussions (i.e., Tutorials and quizzes do NOT have built-in grace periods.
+Discussions and Quizzes: Unlike the written submissions, the quizzes do NOT have built-in grace periods.
 This is because of the interactive nature of the discussions and academic integrity issues associated with quizzing.
 Thus, students are asked to use the Academic Considerations Portal when relevant for these assessments.

-Late Policy: Late assignments beyond the grace period (without long-term Considerations or Accommodations) and without approved Considerations or Accommodations will be penalized 5% per day (or part thereof) that it is late, including weekends, unless arrangements have been made.
+Late Policy: Late assignments beyond the grace period (without long-term Considerations or Accommodations) and without approved Considerations or Accommodations for the Discussions and Quizzes will be penalized 5% per day (or part thereof) that it is late, including weekends, unless arrangements have been made.